 The GDPR Effect

-The New European Union (EU) General Data Protection Regulation (GDPR) is due to come into effect on Friday 25th May 2018.
+The New European Union (EU) General Data Protection Regulation (GDPR) came into effect on Friday 25th May 2018.

 It is being introduced to standardise data privacy laws across Europe, to protect and empower all EU citizens regarding the privacy of their personal data and to reshape the way organisations approach data privacy.
 The impact of GDPR on organisations is that most, if not all organisations (operating any part of their business within Europe) will be required to change their current practices relating to personal data management, analytics and reporting.

 As part of GPDR compliance, the following will apply: